mirdaki/accessible-residence-hall/README.md

 Could not find a good CLI tool for compressing video, but using [HandBrake](https://handbrake.fr/) works well.
 Videos were compressed using the "Very Fast 480p30" preset with no audio.

+### Audio Settings

+Also could not find a CLI tool for compressing audio, but using [Audacity](https://www.audacityteam.org/) works well.
+Audio was compressed using sample rate of 8000 Hz, with Bit Rate between 145-185 kbps, and mono channels.

 ## License

 This project's code is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.